CEI-lab/ece3400-2018/docs/lab4.md

 #### Setup

   Open the Verilog project you downloaded before.
 Notice the *SCREEN_WIDTH* and *SCREEN_HEIGHT* defined at the top.
 Make sure these match the resolution you expected to get as part of your prelab.
-We also defined what RED, GREEN, and BLUE are as localparameters, they can be useful for writing a test pattern.
+You should also define what RED, GREEN, and BLUE are as local parameters, they can be useful for writing a test pattern.

   You'll notice the Memory and VGA Driver are already created in the top-level DE0-Nano module.
 You'll need to input clock signals for them to work.
 Recall that VGA requires a 25MHz signal to output to the monitor.
 The memory can use any clocks but they must be different between read and write as you **cannot** read and write from the same address at the same time.
 (That would give you indeterminate data when reading.)